eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/assert.md

 the argument was not `String` representing a number:

     value num = parseInteger("1");
-    // before the assert statement num is of type Iteger? assert (exists num);
+    // before the assert statement num is of type Integer? assert (exists num);
     // after the assert statement num is of type Integer value plusOne = num + 1;